hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 <div id="reference2"></div>

-# How to login in Proxy website
+# How to log in the Proxy website

 ---